Mail: Rise of electronic correspondence

-Modern alternatives, such as the telegraph, telephone, telex, facsimile, and email, have reduced the attractiveness of paper mail for many applications.
+Newer forms of communication, such as the telegraph, telephone, telex, facsimile, and email, have reduced the attractiveness of paper mail for many applications.
 These modern alternatives have some advantages: in addition to their speed, they may be more secure, e.g., because the general public cannot learn the address of the sender or recipient from the envelope, and occasionally traditional items of mail may fail to arrive, e.g. due to vandalism to mailboxes, unfriendly pets, and adverse weather conditions.
 Mail carriers due to perceived hazards or inconveniences, may refuse, officially or otherwise, to deliver mail to a particular address (for instance, if there is no clear path to the door or mailbox).
 On the other hand, traditional mail avoids the possibility of computer malfunctions and malware, and the recipient does not need to print it out if they wish to have a paper copy, though scanning is required to make a digital copy.

 Physical mail is still widely used in business and personal communications for such reasons as legal requirements for signatures, requirements of etiquette, and the requirement to enclose small physical objects.

 Since the advent of email, which is almost always much faster, the postal system has come to be referred to in Internet slang by the retronym "snail mail".
 Occasionally, the term "white mail" has also been used as a neutral term for postal mail.